code0monkey1/-Javascript-oop/tutorial.md

 for future access.*/
  ```

-`We need to be super cautious while creating closures
+>**We need to be super cautious while creating closures
-`
+because all the reference variables of that closure's scope will not be garbage collected till you are using it i.e , till there is a  reference to that closure**